 In today’s article, we’ll be discussing the life hacks how to get something out of your eye.

-It can be so frustrating when you get some stuff in your eye.
+We all know It can be so frustrating when you get some stuff in your eye.
 Not to mention scary.
 Your eyes have their own defense system to stop foreign particles from entering.

 But still, the odd dust particle might find its own way to enter your eye.
+Which is super uncomfortable.

 Now, the first question: